Extensive coral reefs, and some of the best spots in the main Hawaiian Islands to see monk seals

 Small Ke’e Beach reef, at the foot of the Napali Coast, might be Kauai’s most visited snorkeling spot.

-Around 15 snorkeling spots can be explored around Kauai, most of which are located in two regions: the North Shore, around Hanalei, and the coastline which stretches west of Poipu, on the south coast of the island.
+About 15 snorkeling spots can be explored around Kauai, most of which are located in two regions: the North Shore, around Hanalei, and the coastline which stretches west of Poipu, on the south coast of the island.

-Elsewhere, the possibilities of getting into the water can be counted on the fingers of one hand.
+Elsewhere, the opportunities of getting into the water to snorkel can be counted on the fingers of one hand.
 The Hanalei region is the most famous area for snorkeling in Kauai.
 This is where some of the most beautiful spots on the island are located.
 In winter, however, this part of the coast is exposed to swells and huge waves that make most of the locations dangerous to snorkel.

 Hawaiian monk seal